ftadvisory/QuantlibWebService/README.md

-Protoype creation of a web service wrapper for Quantlib using oat++
+Prototype creation of a web service wrapper for Quantlib using oat++

 See more: